 With an e-commerce platform, you’ll be able to exploit all channels in the buying process.
 It will also support your aftermarket processes.
 Offering the customer the opportunity to choose the channels they are comfortable with, rather than forcing them to carry out certain functions in particular channels, increases the likelihood that you will retain them for longer.

-Offer your customers self-service
+Offer your customers more self-service

 More and more people are accustomed to modern web interfaces and prefer to use fast self-service options.
 Consequently, self-service functionality is becoming increasingly popular.
 By offering your customers increased opportunities for self-service, you can enhance the customer experience and improve CLV.

-Get your customers into a loyalty programme
+Get your customers into a loyalty program

-Loyalty programmes with preferential treatment, discounts and better service are ways to add value to the customer and consequently to retain them for longer.
+Loyalty programs with preferential treatment, discounts and better service are ways to add value to the customer and consequently to retain them for longer.
 With a customer-focused portal, the customer always has access to up-to-date, relevant information in the right channel, leading to increased loyalty.
 You can also create a positive dependency effect.
 You offer something the customer doesn’t want to be without, and it reduces the risk of them changing supplier.